 A new church and residential re-development in the vicinity of Canary Wharf.

-The project was completed in November 2018.
+The project commenced in January 2015 and was completed in October 2018.